grafana/loki/docs/sources/send-data/otel/otel-collector-getting-started.md

 ### Load the Configuration

-Before you load the configuration, into the OpenTelemetry Collector compare your configuration with the completed configuration below:
+Before you load the configuration into the OpenTelemetry Collector, compare your configuration with the completed configuration below:

 ```yaml
 # Receivers